Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Qualifying for Medicaid LTSS with income above the eligibility limit in Oklahoma

-But if their income is less than the cost of nursing home care ($5,420 a month in 2020), they can become eligible for Medicaid nursing home or HCBS benefits by depositing income into a Qualified Income Trust, which is also called a “Miller Trust.”
+But if their income is less than the cost of nursing home care ($189.24 per day in 2023), they can become eligible for Medicaid nursing home or HCBS benefits by depositing income into a Qualified Income Trust, which is also called a “Miller Trust.”

 Income is not counted toward the Medicaid eligibility limit if it is placed in the trust each month.